 Scott Munson Scott lives in San Jose, California with his wife, Béatrice, and 22 Koi fish.
 He was born and raised in Los Angeles in a family of actors and torch singers.
 He received his Bachelor of Arts in English at UCLA and has also studied law at Harvard University and attended the W.B.
 Yeats School for Anglo-Irish culture.His plays have been performed in California,Washington, Texas and New York.
 In the Bay Area, Scott’s work has been seen at City LightsTheater, Playwrights’ FoundationFestival, Custom Made Theater and Ross Valley Players, to mention just a few.
 His work has received several awards, including Academy of American Poets Young Poets Prize, the Center Theater Ensemble of Chicago International Playwriting Competition and the Southwest Theatre Association New Play Contest and recognition as a finalist in Ashland New Plays Festival, Lark Theater, Long Beach Playhouse, National Repertory Theater Foundation, among others.
 Based on his background in law, theater, journalism, and instructional design, he sees his primary function as helping people live the richest fullest lives possible and helping them be denied their rightful role in defining their own lives.
 He is extremely excited to participate in this project!

-Bridgette Dutta Portman Bridgette is a playwright based in Fremont, CA. More than thirty of her plays have been read or produced regionally, across the country, and overseas.
-She is past president of the Playwrights’ Center of San Francisco, resident playwright at Custom Made Theatre, a founding member of Ex Nihilo Theatre, and a member of the Pear Writers’ Guild and the Dramatists’ Guild.
-She participated in the 2015 TBA ATLAS program for playwrights and was a finalist for the TITAN award.
-Bridgette holds a PhD in political science (UC Irvine, 2011)and has long had an interest in politics, including policy related to both the environment and social justice.
+Bridgette Dutta Portman Bridgette is a writer based in Fremont, CA. Dozens of her plays have been read or produced in the Bay Area, across the country, and overseas.
+She is past president of the Playwrights’ Center of San Francisco and a member of the Pear Writers’ Guild and the Dramatists’ Guild.
+She has been a finalist for the TITAN award, the Bay Area Playwrights' Festival, the PlayPenn Conference, the New Dramatists' playwriting residency, and more.
+She holds a PhD in political science (UC Irvine, 2011), as well as an MFA from Spalding University (2018) and has long had an interest in politics, including policy related to both the environment and social justice.
 Her undergraduate honors thesis was on Australian environmental policy.
 As part of her graduate work, she traveled to and helped research the 2009 US Social Forum, which included movements for environmental protection, workers’ rights, racial and gender equality, and other progressive causes.
 She is excited about participating in a project that unites her passions for playwriting, social justice and sustainability. www.bridgetteduttaportman.com.